smdocs/my-evals/fuse/readme.md

-#FUSE - Userspace File System Framework
+#FUSE - User Space File System Framework

 #### What is FUSE?